 Does it seem like it’s incredibly expensive to switch to a healthier diet?
-Here are the tips you need to stay on budget while you enjoy healthier meals.
+Here are the tips you need to stay on budget while you enjoy healthy eating.

 Get into the health food section of some stores, and you might notice how these food items tend to be a bit more expensive.
 So are you forced to spend big just to stay on a healthy diet?
 That’s not necessarily the case.
-Heed the following tips that can let you stay on a healthy diet while you still save money.
+Heed the following tips that can let you stay on a healthy diet while you still save money and keep your body away from heart disease or other health matters.

 By making plans, you can then make sure that your meals are actually healthy.
-You can also save money by limiting your grocery purchases to what you actually need.
+You can also save money by limiting your grocery purchases, portion sizes, to what you actually need.
 You won’t have to overbuy and then throw away food that you don’t need.

 When you cook your own food, you can save money (and effort) by cooking large meals.
 You can just use the leftovers for your next meals.
 You can use them for burritos, stir-fries, and stews.
 Preparing large meals also keeps you ready for unexpected guests, and you won’t have to order out for expensive and unhealthy pizza.